 First of all, the light from the sun consists of a number of elements: Ultraviolet A (UVA), Ultraviolet B (UVB), visible light and infrared (IR).

-For more: sunrays
+For more sunrays

 UVA rays are present with relatively equal intensity during all daylight hours throughout the year, and can penetrate clouds and glass.
 These UVA rays make up the largest part of the ultraviolet radiation, so more than UVB.